cqse/teamscale-sap-abap-connector/README.md

 This includes a default role (/CQSE/TEAMSCALE_RFC) for RFC access from Teamscale server to the Teamscale Connector for SAP Netweaver ABAP.
 This role can be assigned  to technical user accounts which should be used by Teamscale server.
 **Optional, alternatively an appropriate role can be defined manually.**

+**CQRK900077** (files K900077.CQR / R900077.CQR)
+This includes legacy reports for backwards compatibility.
+These reports can be used to export ABAP code, Code Inspector results and procedure coverage data in batch jobs.
+Since they directly create and modify physical files, they are only recommended if the use of logical files is not possible.
+**Optional, only required if older batch jobs are missing reports after the update.**

 ## Installation
 For transport, place the K* files in the 'cofiles' and  the R* files in the 'data' directories within the transdir of your host machine (typically